Kerry warns Syria's Assad against rejecting political solution

 “Our understanding (is that) if Geneva 2 were not on the horizon, all we would be looking at is the continued tragic disintegration of the county that will go down further into more violence and more destruction,” he said.

-“We believe that trying to get Geneva process - difficult as it is, fraught with all the complications it represents - is a better alternative to the other.”
+“We believe that trying to get Geneva process - difficult as it, fraught with all the complications it represents - is a better alternative to the other.”

-Additional reporting by Suleiman al-Khalidi; Editing by Dominic Evans and Mike Collett-White
+Additional reporting by Suleiman al-Khalidi; Editing by Dominic Evans and Michael Roddy